Disconnected entanglement entropy as a marker of edge modes in a periodically driven Kitaev chain: Abstract

 \section{Abstract}

-We study the disconnected entanglement entropy (DEE) of a Kitaev chain in which the chemical potential is periodically modulated.
-In this driving protocol, the DEE of a sufficiently large system with open boundary conditions turns out to be integer-quantized, with the integer being equal to the number of Majorana edge modes generated by the periodic driving.
-Thus, the DEE can be considered as a marker for detecting Majorana edge modes in a periodically driven Kitaev chain.
-Using the DEE, we further show that these Majorana edge modes are robust against weak spatial disorder and temporal noise.
-Interestingly, we find that the DEE may, in some cases, also detect the anomalous edge modes which can be generated by periodic driving of the nearest-neighbor hopping, even though such modes have no topological significance.
-We illustrate that these anomalous edge modes are not robust against weak spatial disorder and they disappear in the presence of weak spatial disorder, as manifested in the DEE.
+We study the disconnected entanglement entropy (DEE) of a Kitaev chain in which the chemical potential is periodically modulated with $\delta$-function pulses within the framework of Floquet theory.
+For this driving protocol, the DEE of a sufficiently large system with open boundary conditions turns out to be integer-quantized, with the integer being equal to the number of Majorana edge modes localized at each edge of the chain generated by the periodic driving, thereby establishing the DEE as a marker for detecting Floquet Majorana edge modes.
+Analysing the DEE, we further show that these Majorana edge modes are robust against weak spatial disorder and temporal noise.
+Interestingly, we find that the DEE may, in some cases, also detect the anomalous edge modes which can be generated by periodic driving of the nearest-neighbor hopping, even though such modes have no topological significance and not robust against spatial disorder.
+We also probe the behaviour of the DEE for a kicked Ising chain in the presence of an integrability breaking interaction which has been experimentally realized.